aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 action: (1) it can make HTTP requests (i.e., Ajax requests) and (2) it can perform browser operations to manipulate the content and properties of a document.
-The flexibility of client-side scripts is one of the main catalysts behind the rapid development of Web 2.0, but is also the reason why the SOP was created in the first place.
-Without the SOP, scripts would be able to send arbitrary requests to servers, or freely modify documents inside the browser --- which would be bad news if one or more of the scripts turned out to be malicious!
+The flexibility of client-side scripts is one of the main catalysts of the rapid development of Web 2.0, but is also the reason why the SOP was created in the first place.
+Without the SOP, scripts would be able to send arbitrary requests to servers, or freely modify documents inside the browser --- which would be bad news if one or more of the scripts turned out to be malicious.

 A script can communicate to a server by sending an `XmlHttpRequest`: